sandypockets/nextjs-blog-starter/_posts/a-nextjs-blog-starter-you-actually-want-to-use.md

 Adding new dark classes is easy.
 Simply prefix the Tailwind CSS class name with `dark:` and it will be applied during dark mode only.

+### Syntax highlighting
+Is your blog code heavy?
+Tutorials?
+All code blocks are highlighted with Prism.
+The theme can be adjusted in the Meta component.

 ### Google Analytics
 Understanding traffic is a big part of blogging.
 Simply copy your Google ID, paste it into the `.env.local` file, and you're all set.
 The Google tag is set up to track a number of events, including form submissions.